josdejong/workerpool/README.md

 A worker is constructed as:

-`workerpool.worker([methods: Object.<String, Function>] [, options: Object])`
+`workerpool.worker([methods: Object<String, Function>] [, options: Object]) : void`

 Argument `methods` is optional can can be an object with functions available in the worker.
 Registered functions will be available via the worker pool.

 The following options are available:

-- `onTerminate: ([code: number]) => Promise.<void> | void`.
+- `onTerminate: ([code: number]) => Promise<void> | void`.
 A callback that is called whenever a worker is being terminated.
 It can be used to release resources that might have been allocated for this specific worker.
 The difference with pool's `onTerminateWorker` is that this callback runs in the worker context, while `onTerminateWorker` is executed on the main thread.

 Example usage: